 Because there was a slope heading down from my house to the street, it was easier to get bodily momentum going to do the flip, and the sloping hill added a few extra degrees to land the trick properly.
 I’d had no need whatsoever of that memory, theretofore, but it had come back because I’d entered that physical space again, momentarily.
 Odd how that works in the human head sometimes, how remembrances are triggered only by entering a specific physical space, hearing a song, picking up a certain scent.

 I returned to the car and cried.
 Not for a particular person whom I missed, not for any unachieved goals nor failures in life since, but it seemed that I cried because of those moments.
-They’d mattered so much, or at least my more matured sense of self told me they should mattered have back in the day, yet they were gone, for good, at least gone from the “real world”—and memories are not the real world, are they?
+They’d mattered so much, or at least my more matured sense of self told me they should have mattered back in the day, yet they were gone, for good, at least gone from the “real world”—and memories are not the real world, are they?

 Perhaps dozens of other similar reminisces bombarded my senses for the next handful of minutes which completed my visit to Hillside, just as countless more rushed back to me while touring other parts of Warwick that half day.